progsource/potcreator/README.md

 Simply put into `paths` an array of paths where the tool shall look for translation keys.

+*This only works currently properly with text that has no line-breaks.*

 ### GDScene

 This module will walk through any given path and check `*.tscn` files for